monograph-prototypes/guidelines-for-drafting-manuscripts/01_general.md

 ## Modifications After First Draft Submission

-As a general rule, after the first submission the tnb team will provide you with:
+As a general rule, after the first submission the *tnb.admin* team will provide you with:

 * Central storage location of your manuscript,
 * Link to a dashboard displaying useful information about your manuscript,